 A comatose serial killer (Vincent D'Onofrio) is captured by the FBI (led by agent Vince Vaughn) and, as only the unconscious murderer knows the location of his soon-to-die final victim, the Feds decide to "pick his brain" with the help of psychiatrist Catherine Deane (Jennifer Lopez), who's been experimenting with a device that enables her to literally enter the mind of somebody else and find the root of the problem there.

 Hooked on her own technology, Catherine is more than happy to jump into the killer's mind – more for plot purposes than for any real character motivation – and the story begins.
 Or, rather, two hours' worth of stunning, surrealist imagery begins.

-While you might feel afterwards - as I did - that all the weirdness was only in service of a shallow and unsatisfying story, I still recommend The Cell, if only for the beauty of its vision and the intensity of its experience.
+While you might feel afterwards, as I did, that all that weirdness is in service of a shallow and unsatisfying story, I still recommend The Cell, if only for the beauty of its vision and the intensity of its experience.